teamforus/foundation/manuals/design/images.md

 Some tools can help to make a good quality compression:
 * [TinyJPG](https://tinyjpg.com/)
 * [TinyPNG](https://tinypng.com/)

 Or you can find some tool by using Google.

+We should also suggest to our users to upload images in a good quality.